rajatbhagat/terraform-ansible-challenge/README.md

 # Objective

-1. Create a Python script to fetch data from an API
+1. Solve the programming challenge
 1. Create the resources on OCI as using Terraform
-1. Configure and deploy the Python script on the created instance using Ansible
+1. Configure and deploy the programming challenge on the created instance using Ansible
 1. Create Ansible roles and playbooks to perform tasks

-# Python
+# Programming Challenge

-1. Install python dependencies requests
-1. Under python directory, modify `app.py` to fetch data from url `https://dummyjson.com/products?skip=5&limit=100` and write the data to an output file `data.json`
+Write a program in Go / Node / Java / Python to:
+1. Read the file named : `/programming/file1`
+1. Sort the file on the IP address column
+1. Make sure to find and remove duplicates programmatically.
+1. Then generate a reverse name file with the records - see an example on how output should like for a single record in output-sample.
+1. Write the output to : `outfile1`

 # Terraform